TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 .. decorator:: final

-   A decorator to indicate to type checkers that the decorated method cannot be overridden, and the decorated class cannot be subclassed.
+   A decorator to indicate to type checkers that the decorated method cannot be overridden, and the decorated kundi cannot be subclassed.
    For example::

-      class Base:
+      kundi Base:
           @final
           def done(self) -> None:
               ...
-      class Sub(Base):
+      kundi Sub(Base):
           def done(self) -> None:  # Error reported by type checker ...

       @final
-      class Leaf:
+      kundi Leaf:
           ...
-      class Other(Leaf):  # Error reported by type checker ...
+      kundi Other(Leaf):  # Error reported by type checker ...

    There is no runtime checking of these properties.
 See :pep:`591` for